MaloschikPeti/mal_giu_projektem/README.md

 # `ros2_py_template` package
 ROS 2 python package.  [![Static Badge](https://img.shields.io/badge/ROS_2-Humble-34aec5)](https://docs.ros.org/en/humble/)

+A package egy node-ból áll, ez a turtlesim szimulátorban képes a trajektóra kirajzolásával egy "Négy lyukú híd alakzat" előállítására.
+A hirdetett topic `geometry_msgs/twist` típusú.
+Megvalósítás `ROS 2 Humble` alatt.

+This package consist of one node.
+This can draw a "four hole bridge shape" in a turtlesim simulator.
+The type of the published topic is 'geometry-msgs/twist'.
+The implementation is builted in 'ROS 2 Humble'.

 ## Packages and build

 It is assumed that the workspace is `~/ros2_ws/`.